nruth/bloomfilters/readme.txt

-experimenting with bloom filter theory in various languages
+learn-by-implementing experiment with bloom filters